Cornea · Conversational commerce for direct-to-consumer brands · Mitochondria

 Adds to your existing cart.

-Cornea writes into your platform's cart.
-The customer checks out through your existing flow.
-Your payment gateway, shipping rules, taxes, discounts, abandoned-cart recovery, all keep working exactly as they do today.
+Cornea writes into your platform's cart, and the customer checks out through your existing flow.
+Your payment gateway, shipping rules, taxes, discounts, and abandoned-cart recovery keep working exactly as they do today.

 Channels